 James and Agnes

 Finally, my mother-in-law’s maternal grandparents, the final generation described here: Generation One.
 James Hay was born on the 9th December 1877 in Woodside, and died on the 25th April 1965 (Coylton).
 On 15th September 1899 aged 21 he married Agnes Inglis, aged 22, in Woodside.
 She was a dairymaid, living in Joppa, just west of Hillhead (and Joppa is now the larger part of Coylton village).
-She had been born at 65 ?____?
-Row, Waterside (Dalmellington parish) on 1st July 1877, and died in Provan, Lanarkshire on the 28th January 1946.
+She had been born on 1st July 1877 at 65 Truff Hill Row, Waterside (just west of Dalmellington Iron Works, halfway between Patna and the old village of Dalmellington), and died in Provan, Lanarkshire on the 28th January 1946.
 At the wedding, their witnesses were John Hay and Sarah Inglis.

 Agnes Inglis (1877-1946)